APTrust/userguide/docs/bagging/index.md

 Access | One of three access options listed below.
 The access option describes who can see an object's metadata, including its name and description, a list of its generic files and events.
 APTrust does not currently provide access to the objects themselves, except when you restore one of your bags.
 No matter which access option you choose, no other institution can access your intellectual object.
 Storage-Option | This indicates how and where you want APTrust to store your bag.
 If omitted, Storage-Option defaults to "Standard".
 See the section on Storage Options below for more information.

-#### Allowed Access Values

-* __Restricted__: Metadata about this object is accessible to the institutional administrator (at the depositing institution) and to the APTrust admin.
-No one else can even see that this object exists in the repository.

-* __Institution__: All users at the depositing institution can see metadata about this object.

-* __Consortia__: All APTrust members can see this object's metadata.

 #### Allowed Storage-Option Values

 * __Standard__: The bag's contents will be store in S3 in Northern Virginia and Glacier in Oregon.
 APTrust will perform fixity checks on the S3 files every 90 days.